0xkrt26/skills-github-pages/_posts/2026-04-28-the-accidental-ancestor-Luhn-algorithm.md

 title: "The Accidental Ancestor — How a Computer for Verifying Numbers Shaped Modern Hashing"
 date: 2026-04-28
 ---
+*An implementation for this algorithm can be found in my [GitHub Repository](https://github.com/0xkrt26/math_behind_security/blob/main/implementations/luhn_algorithm.py)*

 1954, Hans Peter Luhn filed for a US patent on a Computer for Verifying Numbers.
 This is one of the earliest examples of using mathematical transformations to verify data integrity, a concept that became a foundation for modern hashes.
 Today you can find it under names Luhn Algorithm, Luhn Formula or Modulus 10 Algorithm.

 ### How does this algorithm work?